China rebukes Canada over criticism of Hong Kong security law

 Officials in the offices of Canada's prime minister and deputy prime minister could not immediately be reached for comment.

-Relations between Beijing and Ottawa have been tense since 2018 when Canada arrested Meng Wanzhou, the chief financial officer of Huawei Technologies Co , on a U.S. warrant.
+Relations between Beijing and Ottawa have been tense since 2018 when Canada arrested Meng Wanzhou, the chief financial officer of Huawei Technologies, on a US warrant.

 After Meng was detained, China arrested Canadian citizens Michael Kovrig, a former diplomat, and Michael Spavor, a businessman, on charges of espionage.